tahirashehzadi/blender_texless_data/README.md

 where `out` is the directory containing data generated in the previous step.
 This should show you samples of the generated data.

 ![Samples](./samples.png)

+This script also requires `torch` to be installed.

 In the `dataloader.py` script, we define a PyTorch dataset to read the generated RGB-D data.
 This is used by the visualization script to show the data.
 The dataset class can also be used for the synthetic dataset we [made available with this paper](https://projects.dfki.uni-kl.de/textureless_object_data/).